Jesus Is Precious Because He Removes Our Guilt

 The fifth and final point now is that this free gift of justification purchased by Jesus on the cross only comes to those who trust in him.
-After Paul says in verse 21 that God has manifested his righteousness apart from law, then he defines that righteousness in verse 22 as "the righteousness through faith in Jesus Christ for all who believe" (cf. Philippians 3:9), then in verse 25 he says that Christ is an expiation (or propitiation) "through faith," or "to be received by faith."
-Finally in verse 26 he says that God "justifies him who has faith in Jesus."
-So the teaching of God's Word is plain, and this is the gospel: anyone who trusts in Jesus for justification will have it freely.
+After Paul says in verse 21 that God has manifested his righteousness apart from law, then he defines that righteousness in verse 22 as “the righteousness through faith in Jesus Christ for all who believe” (see Philippians 3:9), then in verse 25 he says that Christ is an expiation (or propitiation) “through faith,” or “to be received by faith.”
+Finally in verse 26 he says that God “justifies him who has faith in Jesus.”
+So the teaching of God’s word is plain, and this is the gospel: anyone who trusts in Jesus for justification will have it freely.

 This is at once the hardest and easiest thing for a human to do.
 It is hard because it means acknowledging in your heart that you are so guilty before God that there is nothing you can do to solve the problem.
 Human beings don’t like to think of themselves that way.
 And so the human-potential movement has a heyday and the real problem of guilt remains unresolved for most people.
 Saving faith in Jesus Christ is hard because it is born in desperation, and apart from God’s grace, humans hate to admit that they are desperate.